redfish4ktc/maven-soapui-extension-plugin/src/it/groovy_log_directory/README.md

 ~ under the License.
 -->

-The issue exists in the SmartBear plugins (both OSS and PRO) at least from the 3.6.1 version.
+The issue exists in the SmartBear plugins (both OSS and PRO) at least from the 3.6.1 version to 4.6.4
+It has been fixed in SoapUI 5.0.0